georgia-tech-db/evadb/README.md

   <li> 📝 following us on <a href="https://medium.com/evadb-blog">Medium</a>
 </ul>

-👋 Hey friend!
+👋 Hey!
 If you're excited about our vision of bringing AI to database systems, please show some ❤️ by:
 <ul>
   <li> giving a ⭐ on our <a href="https://github.com/georgia-tech-db/evadb">EvaDB repo on Github 🐙</a>
   <li> joining our <a href="https://join.slack.com/t/eva-db/shared_invite/zt-1i10zyddy-PlJ4iawLdurDv~aIAq90Dg">Slack Community 📟</a>